biomedical-cybernetics/projection-separability-indices/README.md

 ->
 ```

-After this step, all selected validity indexes will be processed according to each trustworthiness iteration (*).
+After this step, all selected validity indexes will be processed according to each trustworthiness iteration (a).

-_(*) Note that this execution is implemented by using MATLAB's [parfor](https://de.mathworks.com/help/parallel-computing/parfor.html), which executes for-loop iterations in parallel on workers in a parallel pool._
+_(a) Note that this execution is implemented by using MATLAB's [parfor](https://de.mathworks.com/help/parallel-computing/parfor.html), which executes for-loop iterations in parallel on workers in a parallel pool._

 Once it is finished, it will return a `struct` of values in which you can access the results of the applied trustworthiness for a single index as `ÒutputVariable.IndexShortName`.
 This contains the following sub-fields: